Linton Hotspur F.C.

 Linton Hotspur Football Club are a Scottish football club based in the village of West Linton in the Scottish Borders.
 They play their matches at New Moor Road, West Linton.

-Initially an amateur side, the club now plays in the East of Scotland Football League Third Division after admission in 2023.
+Initially an amateur side, the club now plays in the East of Scotland Football League Second Division after admission in 2023.
 The first team is currently managed by Ruairidh Fleming & Paul Currie.

 History

 Early history and disbandment

 Linton Hotspur Football Club was founded in the 1920s and was amongst the oldest amateur football clubs in Peeblesshire.
 In 1971, however, the club decided to disband after a 12-2 thrashing by Ferranti Thistle.

 Re-establishment

 In 2008, almost four decades after its disbandment, a meeting at the local public house gathered enough support to re-establish Linton Hotspur.
 A year later, the club was granted membership to the Border Amateur Football League, playing their first game since 1971.

 Over the next decade, travel constraints and poor form led to the club leaving the Borders League to join the Lothian and Edinburgh Amateur Football Association in 2018/19.
 This move relieved pressure on the existing squad and broadened the appeal of the club to players in the latter region.

 In 2022, Hotspurs reached the final of the South of Scotland Amateur Cup, losing 3-1 to Lesmahagow Amateurs F.C.